tparchman/F21_BIOL792/README.md

 Your grade in this course will be based on the following:

 * **Weekly assignments (50%)** Assignments will involve working in the Unix environment, writing simple Bash and Python scripts, and working with a variety of large data sets that will be provided over the course of the semester.
 Assignments will be evaluated based on completion and effort.
 You can work in teams of 2 or 3 but will turn in your own Python.py or Bash.sh scripts for each assignment.
 Code should be annotated, step by step, to explain what you did to complete the task.
 More guidelines on these files and each specific assignment will be available on the course website.
-Assignments will be due before class on Thursdays unless otherwise specified.
+Assignments will be due before class on Tuesdays unless otherwise specified.

 * **Participation (30%)** This is a graduate course, with full attendance and participation expected.
 Participation entails showing up for class prepared and doing your best to work through assigned tasks and programming example problems.
 Some of the material we cover might be easy and quick to figure out.
 Other material and tasks will present roadblocks that will be difficult to figure out.
 No questions will be stupid questions.